Bruce Gradkowski: Coaching career

 In 2017, Gradkowski became a volunteer assistant quarterbacks coach at Anthony Wayne High School in Whitehouse, Ohio.

 On June 15, 2021, it was reported he would be the head coach at St. Francis de Sales School (Toledo, Ohio).
 After serving as interim coach for one football season (2021) at St. Francis de Sales School, Bruce was to become the permanent head football coach at St. Francis de Sales for the 2022 season.
 However, Gradkowski was officially hired by the St. Louis BattleHawks on September 13, 2022, as their Offensive Coordinator.

 On February 6, 2025, the Detroit Lions hired Gradkowski as an offensive assistant.
+On February 24, 2026, the Lions promoted Gradkowski to serve as the team's assistant wide receivers coach.

 Personal life

 Gradkowski was the owner of Social Gastropub in Perrysburg, Ohio.
 The restaurant was officially closed due to fire in June 2022.

 Gradkowski joined the University of Toledo's Rocket Football Radio Network as a color analyst.